Discover all the best churches in St Petersburg Russia and admire their architectural beauty.

 Because the Communist political party of that time was against any freedom of worship.
 So after the bloody Russian Revolution and until the end of the 1980s, there were only a few churches left in Leningrad because of the Soviet regime.
 But after the beginning of Perestroika, all the Russian churches, those ruined or not, were returned to the Saint Petersburg Diocese and the process of their revival finally began.

 There are so many outstanding orthodox churches in the city of St Petersburg to see (about 50), but you don't need to see them all.
 Below we've made a list of what we think are the most interesting and beautiful Churches in St Petersburg worth seeing.
-We hope our selective list will help you decide which of them will make it to your sightseeing list.
+We hope our selective list will help you decide which of them will make it to your sightseeing list.☺

-With its 79.8 meters high and its richly colored onion domes, the Savior on the Spilled Blood Church, is one of the most beautiful and picturesque churches in the imperial city, as well as one of the most popular in the world.
+the most beautiful and picturesque churches in the imperial city, as well as one of the most popular in the world.
 This Moscow-style church is the number one attraction to see during your visit to the city.
-Also known as the Church of the Resurrection, it got its awkward name because it was built on the spot where Alexander II was murdered in 1881.
+Also known as the Church of the

 Standing on the Northern side of Nevsky Prospekt opposite Gostiny Dvor you can admire the charming Armenian Church of St Catherine.
 Although it is not one of the most popular churches in St. Petersburg for visitors, its central location makes it an easy visit.
 This orthodox church has a modest 180 meter-long arcade covered by a beautiful pitched glass roof and well decorated interiors.